davidpet/snippets/cpp/Templates/000 - Generic Function - explanation.md

 # Generic Function

-In the above code, we have demonstrated the use of generic functions in C++.
+In the code, we have demonstrated the use of generic functions in C++.

 The `get_max` function is a simple generic function that takes two arguments of the same type and returns the maximum of the two.
 This function can be used with any type that supports the '>' operator.